-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-The consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments that are measured at revalued amounts or fair values, as explained in the significant accounting policies below.
+The consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments that are measured at revalued amounts or fair values, as explained in the material accounting policies below.
 In addition, the consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow disclosure.